This is a place where I dump code and techniques I’ve discovered while building internet and mobile applications.

 Then realised that HTML was pretty annoying to get working consistently across all browsers/OS’s so moved to Flash as a runtime.
 First using OpenLaszlo and Java to build products like an award winning Small Business Solution called ANZ Business Insights, but then moved onto Flex itself, talking to Java and connecting to Postgresql and Greenplum databases to create web based applications for intra-company and wider use, and also the exact same stack to create mobile applications to run primarily on tablet devices.

 Then people started to not like Flash very much, even Adobe seemed to think it was best left to die, and HTML had come along in leaps and bounds, and it seemed like a good time to come crawling back to the land of no plugins.
-Rebuilt our Flex based data visualization application in the space of a few months using Angular and haven’t looked back (OK, a few glances with a wry smile perhaps).
+Rebuilt our Flex based data visualization application in the space of a few months using Angular.

 Moved to a new company as their Web Architect, tasked with bringing their 30+ year old text based products into the world of the web, bringing my knowledge of building applications in a number of technologies, and looking to instill some damn good practices in this space.